apache/incubator-spot/spot-ml/README.md

 ./ml_ops.sh 19731231 flow 1e-20 200
 ```

-You should have a list of the 200 most suspiciouc flow events from
+You should have a list of the 200 most suspicious flow events from

      $HPATH/flow/scored_results/YYYYMMDD/scores/flow_results.csv